An amazing product needs amazing customer support! But how to respond to app store reviews?

 Responding to these reviews allows users to feel like their problems are being heard.
 It feels good as an app user to feel like you have meaning and value.
 Even if the problem will not be addressed immediately, it is good to know that someone is working on a solution.

 So in this post, we will show you how it works and the best ways to take advantage of this feature to grow your brand and create loyal fans.

-Where and How to Reply App Store Reviews?
+Where and How to Respond to App Store Reviews?

-You can respond to app reviews on the App Store app for iPhone, iPad and Mac. iTunes Connect can also be used to respond to app reviews if you or your team members have Legal, Admin, App Manager, or Marketer roles.
+You can respond to app reviews on the App Store app for iPhone, iPad, and Mac.
+App Store Connect can also be used to respond to app reviews if you or your team members have Legal, Admin, App Manager, or Marketer roles.

 Why You Need to Respond to App Reviews

 We have a full post titled How Do App Reviews and Ratings Affect Your ASO Strategy?
 Where we discuss this in more detail.
 However, to summarize, ratings, good and bad, can positively impact your visibility.

 Good ratings signal to potential users that you have a high-quality product.
 Therefore, ratings can have an important impact on conversion rates.
 Most users will check the ratings of an app before they download it.